israelmendez232/data-modeling-rdb/README.md

 # PostgreSQL and Data Modeling RDS
 ##### [Israel Mendes](israelmendes.com.br)
-This project has the purpose to make a data modeling by a Relational Data Systems.
-Using PostgresSQL and Python, I've  optimized for queries focused more in read and analysis for a business perspective.
+This project has the purpose to make data modeling by Relational Data Systems.
+Using PostgreSQL and Python, I've optimized for queries focused more on reading and analysis for a business perspective.

 ---